"Information is not knowledge"

-My most recent research, together with Julia Levashina (Kent State University, OH), involves examining the potential of LinkedIn as a selection tool.
-For instance, we conducted a series of studies looking at hiring manager's perceptions of LinkedIn (vs. more traditional tools like resumes of job interviews) to assess applicants, skills, abilities, or personality.
+An initial series of studies, done together with Julia Levashina (Kent State University, OH), involves examining the potential of LinkedIn as a selection tool.
+We conducted a series of studies looking at hiring manager's perceptions of LinkedIn (vs. more traditional tools like resumes of job interviews) to assess applicants, skills, abilities, or personality.
 We also empirically explored how reliable and how valid LinkedIn-based assessment could be, if such assessments could lead to adverse impact, or whether structuring the process could improve its effectiveness.

 Overall, we found that LinkedIn can be an effective tool to assess applicants' cognitive abilities, their level of extraversion, as well as some specific skills like leadership or communication (see article here).